cabalism/hpack-dhall/README.md

 Get the safety of dhall's programmable configuration: typed fields, safe imports and functions.

 Another convenience is that files are easily formatted.
-The cabal output file is formatted on write and the input package dhall file can be formatted too with:
+The cabal file is formatted on write and the package dhall file can be formatted too with:

     $ dhall format --inplace package.dhall

 ## Phrasing

-Use hpack phrasing: The vocabulary of [hpack's fields](https://github.com/sol/hpack#top-level-fields) and values differs only slightly from [cabal's properties](https://www.haskell.org/cabal/users-guide/developing-packages.html#package-properties).
+Use hpack phrasing: The vocabulary of [hpack's fields](https://github.com/cabalism/hpack#top-level-fields) and values differs only slightly from [cabal's properties](https://www.haskell.org/cabal/users-guide/developing-packages.html#package-properties).
 They're close Haskell packaging dialects.